FabMo/fabmo-cad-app/README.md

 feedrate: 0.5 inch/sec
 plunge rate: 0.2 inch/sec
 unit: inch
 stock: 4" x 4"
 grid: 0.25"

+The `settings` command will show current settings.

 ###Dimensions & Units

-The 'dim' command will show/hide drawing dimensions.
+The `dim` command will show/hide drawing dimensions.
 The default units are inches and degrees.
-The length unit can be changed to millimeter by entering the command 'unit=mm'.
-The grid space can be set with the command 'grid=2' to change the space to 2mm.
+The length unit can be changed to millimeter by entering this command: `unit=mm`  The grid space can be set with the command 'grid=2' to change the space to 2mm.

 ![cad](https://raw.github.com/FabMo/fabmo-cad-app/master/img/cad3.png)